- Created on the 15 February, 2017.

 Chorionic gonadotropin (hCG) is a 38.4 kD glycoprotein hormone that is usually secreted by the placenta during pregnancy.
 Structurally it is composed of two subunits, alpha and beta, where the alpha subunit is identical to that found in FSH, TSH and LH glycoprotein hormones and the beta subunit is the specific portion and this in known to differ from one hormone to another.
 The difference in the beta subunit accounts for the immunochemical distinctiveness and the biological specificity of each hormone.

 After conception, the concentration of hCG is rapidly elevated until it reaches a peak towards the end of the first trimester.
 This high concentration is then maintained throughout pregnancy.
 After delivery, the concentration of hCG falls rapidly and returns to undetectable levels a few days later after.
 In non-pregnant women or men an increased level of hCG indicates neoplasia.
-The determination of hCG concentrations has been helpful in monitoring and recognising chorionic tumors or malignancies (such as; pancreatic, testicular and bronchogenic pulmonary cancers).
+Determining the hCG concentrations can be helpful in monitoring and recognising chorionic tumors or malignancies (such as; pancreatic, testicular and bronchogenic pulmonary cancers).

-The minimum sensitivity detection limit of chorionic gonadotropin using this hCG ELISA kit was approximately 5.0 mIU/ml.
-The dynamic assay range for this kit is 5.0 – 1,000.0 mIU/ml.
+The minimum sensitivity detection limit of chorionic gonadotropin using current hCG ELISA kit was approximately 5.0 mIU/ml.
+The dynamic range for this assay is 5.0 – 1,000.0 mIU/ml.

 - Immunoassay of human chorionic gonadotropin, its free subunits, and metabolites.
 Clin Chem.
 (1997) 43 (12): 2233-43.
 Cole LA.